HallLab/ldasimulations/README.md

 ## Contact
-For more information, please contact us through GitHub platform.
+For more information, please contact by Kristin.Passero@vcuhealth.org or through GitHub Platform.